 - 40 days battery life in standby mode

-Although this Bluetooth speakerphone is on the more expensive side, it performance is highly impressive.
-From having 3 speakers to a clever system that announces the name of the incomming caller, it truly is an all round package.
+Although this Bluetooth speakerphone is a premium option, its performance is highly impressive.
+The three speakers and the clever system that announces the name of the incoming caller makes it the perfect device for pretty much all scenarios.

-If you are willing to lose slight performance in order to stick to big brands, then the Motorola Bluetooth handsfree car kit is a great alternative.
+If you are willing to lose slight performance in order to stick to the big brands, the Motorola Bluetooth handsfree car kit is a great alternative.
 It’s known as the Roadster and it’s packed full of the latest technology for improved usability.

 - Simple mounting to the sun visor